ENGLISH 315: Digital Writing

 Environment (Buy at Matador Bookstore).

 Porter, James E. “Recovering delivery for digital rhetoric.”
-(PDF in Moodle)
+(PDF in Canvas)

 Schmidt, Christopher.
 “The New Media Writer as Cartographer.”
-(PDF in Moodle)
+(PDF in Canvas)

 Selfe, Cynthia L. “The Movement of Air, the Breath of Meaning: Aurality and Multimodal